 Howard School opened in 1866 with an enrollment of 500 students and three Negro teachers.
-The school classes were held in the building called Ladies Hall, located on Church Street in Lexington.
+Classes were held in a building called Ladies Hall, located on Church Street in Lexington.
 It was a free school for the children who could not afford the tuition of a private school.
-The facility had been purchased from the money that was accumulated after a year of fund raising by Negro women in Lexington.
+The facility had been purchased from the money that had accumulated after a year of fund raising by Negro women in Lexington.

-Webster Hall was used as a parsonage for the National Temple of the House of God, at 548 Georgetown Street.
+Webster Hall at 548 Georgetown Street was used as a parsonage for the National Temple of the House of God.
 In 1980, both the Chandler Normal School and Webster Hall were placed on the National Register of Historic Places [#80001509].
 The property around Chandler Normal School and Webster Hall was used for the building of the Lincoln Terrace Housing Projects.

 For more see "Normal Institute, Lexington, Kentucky" on pp. 43-44 in History of the American Missionary Association [available at Google Books]; A History of Blacks in Kentucky, by M. B. Lucas; and "Lexington: Chandler Normal School Building - Webster Hall" in Black Heritage Sites, by N. C. Curtis.
 See also entries for African American Schools in the NKAA Database and Miss Apple: letters of a Maine Teacher in Kentucky, by E. W. Cunningham, for information about the white teachers from Maine who taught at the Chandler Normal School.